ntk148v/awesome-stars/README.md

 ## PHP

-- [Training](https://github.com/56kcloud/Training) - Container, Cloud & DevOps Tutorials and Labs
+- [Training](https://github.com/56kcloud/Training) - Container, Monitoring & Logging, Cloud & DevOps Tutorials and Labs
 - [stratostack-portal](https://github.com/1stel/stratostack-portal) - StratoSTACK Billing Portal
 - [astral](https://github.com/astralapp/astral) - Organize Your GitHub Stars With Ease
 - [labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
 Contributions welcome.